isc-projects/stork/doc/usage.rst

 registered machines will be displayed.
 Pagination mechanism is available to display larger number of machines.

 There is a filtering mechanism that acts as an omnibox.
-The string typed is searched for in address, agent version, hostname, OS, platform, OS version, kernel version, kernel architecture, virtualization system, host-id fields.
+The string typed is searched for an address, agent version, hostname, OS, platform, OS version, kernel version, kernel architecture, virtualization system, host-id fields.
 The filtering happens once you hit ENTER.